uom-resquant/modelling_book/docs/08_logistic_regression.md

 ##   4.0852619   1.6422658   0.9587242   0.6990998   2.1808765
 ```

 Much better!
-Now that we exponentiated the coefficients, we have **odds ratios**---which are much easier to interpret than coefficients in the *log-odds* scale.
+Now that we have exponentiated the coefficients, we have **odds ratios**---, which are much easier to interpret than coefficients on the *log-odds* scale.

 + White arrestees' odds of being released with a summons are 64% higher than Black arrestees' odds of being released with a summons, controlling for sex, checks in the criminal justice system, and employment status.
     - i.e., being White multiplies the odds of release with a summons by 1.64.